dergachev/drupal-docker-marriage/README.md

 # Place the public key where Dockerfile knows about.
 cp ~/.ssh/id_rsa.pub ./deploy/id_rsa.pub

-# Creates a docker image from Dockerfile in the current directory,
+# Creates a docker image from Dockerfile in the current directory (.),
 # assigns it a tag of "drupal-docker-marriage".
 docker build -t drupal-docker-marriage .
 ```